Toolbox or carryall

 To draw square lines for setting out or preparing to cut, you need a combination square, which features both 90- and 45-degree angles, and a movable stock.
 The shaft can be removed for use as a ruler.

 Whether you’re hanging pictures, installing shelves or building a house, finding a true horizontal is a great place to start.
 Spirit levels range in length from 225mm to 1800mm.
+A 600mm level is a good start, then, as you tackle bigger jobs, invest in a 1200mm.
 They can also be used to check for plumb.

 The best first hammer is a claw hammer of medium weight that’s comfortable to use.
 It’s worth buying a quality hammer that will last you a lifetime.
 It’s used to drive nails, tap bits and pieces into place, remove nails and pry things apart.